Independence through communal living: is cohousing the future?

 - Shared resources like tools and lawnmowers

-Origins of modern communal living and what it is today
+The origins of modern communal living and what it is today

 The Danish were the first to live together in modern intentional communes or cohousing structures, starting around the end of the 1960s.
 The idea spread to Sweden and had arrived in the Netherlands by the 1970s.
 The 1960s was also the decade in which hippies started to set up communes and live together in peace and harmony.
 Hippies were groups of people who came together because of shared ideals or beliefs, which is not, however, necessarily the case when living in a modern communal setting or cohousing project, which makes a rather big difference.